hsuonsivu/hsupublic/3d-models/README.md

 Holder for paper towel rolls.
 Left and right parts can be printed at the same time if your printer is large enough.
-Left and right parts lock into each other, but currently the mechanism leaves room for improvement.
-Slight push releases the "fingers" holding the right side.
+Left and right parts are locked together with a stick you push through on the right side.
+Then replacing a roll, you can insert the stick to a temprary hole left of the locking hole.

-Update: now locks with a pin, so changing the roll is easier and safer.
+When pulling out a paper, pull a whole sheet and then quickly rip it off.

 ![Image of the paper roll holder installed](paperiteline.jpg)